ricklyon/mpl_markers/README.md

 When moving markers interactively, the labels of the active marker may overlap with other markers on the axes.
 To stack overlapping markers, redraw the figure with F5.

 Markers can be placed by x position, x/y position, or by the line data index.
-If index value(s) are given, they will override the x/y positions.
+If index value(s) are given, they will override the x/y arguments if they are given.

 ```python
 # turn the label outline off, and use a rounded box style instead of the default square